Ebaka716/searchV3/memoryBank/systemPatterns.md

 - **Unified Card Component Pattern (2024-07):** All major cards now use shadcn/ui Card primitives for structure, with CardTitle set to `text-xl` by default for visual consistency.
 - **Event-Driven Notification/Intent Cards (2024-07):** Notification cards in templates use event-driven alias injection (via CustomEvent 'add-to-floating-input') to trigger template transitions, supporting modular, conversational UX.
 This pattern is now standard in both AAPL and RMD flows.
 - **Consistent Iconography (2024-07):** All overview cards use Lucide icons in a gray rounded-xl box, left-aligned above the title, with standardized sizing (w-6 h-6) for visual clarity and brand consistency.
+- **Close Account Transaction Card & Mini-App Pattern (2024-07):**
+  - The CloseAccountOverviewCard is a floating, transactional card that can be added to the dialogue area as a "mini-app" for account closure flows.
+  - The card floats above other cards with a strong shadow, visually indicating an active transaction.
+When closed, the shadow is removed and the card visually recedes.
+  - The X button (top right, outside CardHeader) allows the user to close/remove the card at any time except in the closed state, supporting independent dismissal.
+  - The card uses animated border-color (not border-image) to preserve border-radius and provide visual feedback during confirmation.
+  - All major actions (e.g., "Show all accounts", conversation buttons) use event-driven UX (CustomEvent 'add-to-floating-input') to inject aliases and trigger template transitions, supporting modular, conversational flows.
+  - This pattern enables transactional flows to be added, interacted with, and dismissed within the dialogue area, supporting the "mini-app" concept for future extensibility.
 - (Add your system architecture and design patterns here)